UAE's Israel deal met with Arab dismay but quiet welcome in Gulf

 The agreement, which is set to make the UAE only the third Arab state after Egypt and Jordan to make peace with Israel, calls for a temporary suspension of Israel's planned annexation of occupied West Bank territory, but not withdrawal.

-This is likely to heighten tensions in the Gulf, which in the past two years has seen attacks on tankers and energy installations that the United States and Saudi Arabia have blamed on Iran, a charge Tehran denies.
+This is likely to heighten tensions in the Gulf, which has in the past two years seen attacks on tankers and energy assets that the United States and Saudi Arabia have blamed on Iran, a charge Tehran denies.

+Iran's foreign minister said the deal aimed to hand Trump a win ahead of U.S. elections in November, a view echoed by the leader of Lebanon's Iranian-backed Hezbollah movement.

+"It's shameful what Abu Dhabi did ...
+They don't see the Zionist regime as an enemy, but an ally and what's happening now is to help Trump in the elections," Iran's Mohammad Javad Zarif told Al Mayadeen TV.

 'FALL LIKE DOMINOES'